 I'm the Director of the NSF I/UCRC Center for Research in Storage Systems (CRSS) and the Associate Director of the Storage Systems Research Center here at UC Santa Cruz, where I explore issues in file and storage systems and, more generally, distributed systems and operating systems.
 My current projects include archival storage systems, scalable file system indexing, file systems for next-generation storage technologies, storage management for shingled disk, file system security, and petabyte-scale storage systems.
 I'm also interested in storage system benchmarks, algorithms to more efficiently manage storage, and information retrieval from very large text and multimedia corpora as well as other problems in computer systems and security.

 The best way to contact me is via e-mail (see address above).
 However, I only read email once or twice per day, so if you need a fast response to a short message, please use instant messaging.
-Phone messages aren't a good way to reach me; I strongly prefer communication via IM or email unless we've arranged a phone call in advance.
+Phone messages aren't a good way to reach me, since I rarely check voicemail.
 If you want to meet me in person or arrange a phone call outside of office hours, please contact our group's admin, Cynthia McCarley, to set up a meeting time.